 The Rottnest Island Authority contracted Sunshower Media to come over to Rottnest Island and create this short 3 minute film about the Wadjemup Bidi.

 The video captures the essence of the trail project and highlights volunteer group involvement.

 Rosalie Small from the Rottnest Foundation, Trish Bevan from the Rottnest Society, Terry Hardie from the Winnit Club, Mathilde Bernard from Conservation Volunteers, Brian Gunn from the Rottnest Voluntary Guides Association and Nursery Volunteers Frank Parrotte & Patricia Schnittler, all feature in the video.
 Thank you to everyone who participated on the day of filming, including all those who were utilised as people props and those who helped behind the scenes to make this initiative a success.

-The Wadjemup Bidi Project is being nominated for a 2016 Premier’s Award
+The Wadjemup Bidi Project was nominated for a 2016 Premier’s Award